durandom/a-coding-team/modes/software-engineer.md

    - Any dependencies or configuration needed to run it
 3. Update all relevant status files:
    - Move the task from your `active_assignments.md` to `completed.md`
-   - Add the task to `/project/status/qa/backlog.md` with a note that it's ready for testing
 4. Include the current timestamp in all status updates

 Remember that your work is part of a collaborative process.
 Clear documentation and communication are as important as the code itself to ensure smooth handovers between team members.